zserge/jsmn/README.md

 A non-negative return value of `jsmn_parse` is the number of tokens actually used by the parser.
-Passing NULL instead of the tokens array would not store parsing results, but instead the function will return the value of tokens needed to parse the given string.
+Passing NULL instead of the tokens array would not store parsing results, but instead the function will return the number of tokens needed to parse the given string.
 This can be useful if you don't know yet how many tokens to allocate.

 If something goes wrong, you will get an error.
 Error will be one of these: